Frugal Date Ideas to Keep the Romance Alive Without Breaking the Budget

 Sometimes, rather than doing anything specific together, it’s nice just to hang out.

 Read a book or the newspaper in each other’s company.
 Work on your hobbies together.
 Do the gardening together.
-Turn out the lights and listen to music and talk.
+Turn out the lights, listen to music, and talk.

 These are my favourite ways to spend time with my husband.

-Nothing beats a snuggle on the couch with some popcorn and chocolate and a movie for a romantic night in.
+Nothing beats a snuggle on the couch with some popcorn, chocolate, and a movie for a romantic night in.

-Enjoy a romantic classic or the latest Netflix offering or download something special from the Google Play / iTunes store.
+Enjoy a romantic classic or the latest Netflix offering, download something special from the Google Play Store or iTunes Store, or borrow a movie from the library.

 It’s a good idea to watch a movie first and then have a meal.
-The movie gives you something to talk about and discussing the movie can give you greater insight into each other’s personality, bringing you closer together.
+The movie gives you something to talk about, and discussing the movie can give you greater insight into each other’s personalities, bringing you closer together.

 Reading out loud can be a bit awkward these days because it’s not the done thing anymore, but it’s an intimate way to spend an evening.

-Swing on a swing at night.
-Go down a slide.
+Go to the park and go on the swingset at night.
 Tell a joke.
-Tickle.
 Play a board game or poker… and see where play takes you.

 Laughing.
 Playing.
 Connecting.
 Isn’t that what dates are all about?

-Whether you’re getting to know someone new or reconnecting with your long-term partner, dates don’t have to be expensive.
-Connect with your loved one without breaking the budget with these frugal date ideas.
+Whether you’re getting to know someone new or reconnecting with your long-term partner, dates don’t have to be expensive with these frugal date ideas.